 A KitchenAid mixer

 We think gifts should be functional and fun, but not necessarily something we would buy for ourselves.
 Your mom may have been pining over a mixer for years and never given in and bought one for herself.
 Or, she may have one but it’s the same device that’s been in your kitchen for 10 or more years and it’s time for an upgrade.
 You can get a KitchenAid mixer in great color options that match your mom’s decor, or choose one that stands out if you think your mother would enjoy this look.
 A mixer is a gift that continues to give, allowing your mom to expand her baking and cooking capabilities and making many recipes easier and quicker.
-You can even purchase refurbished mixers straight from the company that look brand new but are less pricey.
 If your mother already has a mixer, consider getting her some fun attachments, like an ice cream maker or pasta kit to broaden her mixing capabilities.